meceware/meceware.com/docs/fullpage-for-elementor.md

 `http://yoursite.com/#secondPage`
 (which is the URL you will see once you access to that section manually) Notice the last part of the URL ends in `#secondPage`, if FullPage Anchor option for that section is set to `secondPage`.

+*Note: FullPage Anchor should NOT be the same with any anchor ID on the page.*

 #### Navigation Tooltip

 This option defines the tooltips to show for the navigation circles in case they are being used.

 #### Disable Scroll Overflow

-This option is used to prevent fullpage.js from creating the scrollbar in certain sections or slides.
+This option is used to prevent `fullpage.js` from creating the scrollbar in certain sections or slides.
 When Scroll Overflow is enabled but the scrollbars in this section is not needed, enable this option.

+#### Full Height Columns

+This option makes the column height same with section height.

 #### Navigation Colors